department-of-veterans-affairs/va.gov-team/products/health-care/checkin/decisions/Chip-Lorota-Playbook.md

 This covers CHIP and Lorota pager duty only

 ## VA Systems <a name="systems"></a>
-Tier 3 Technical Engineering Support team will manage the requests submitted by end users of APIs and services exposed for the following systems:
+The Patient Check-in experience team will manage the requests submitted by end users of APIs and services exposed for the following systems:
 - CHIP (add link to chip repo)
 - LoROTA (add link to lorota repo)
+- Day of Check-In front-end application
+- Pre-check-in front-end application

 Architecture diagrams that show our systems in context can be found here: